qbeyond/terraform-azurerm-archetype-lib/UPGRADE.md

 ### Update Management

+The archetype `qby_msp` includes everything needed to update WIndows VMs thanks to the policy initiative `QBY-Deploy-Update-Mgmt`.
+Therefore any other Update configuration should be deleted, when using this new version (eg. module `qbeyond/update-management/azurerm`).

 The Update Management Initiative requires to set at least the `managementSubscriptionId` of the assignment.
 For any management group using the archetype `qby_msp` add it like this:

 ```terraform